redhat-appdev-practice/website/src/tracks/devtools/maven-archetypes.md

 Actually, you can create an archetype very quickly and easily with a single command!
 Maven provide the ability to create an Archetype from an existing Maven project by running `mvn archetype:create-from-project`.
-It will analyze your project `pom.xml` and all of the source code files and do a pretty good job of creating a working archetype, so you will likely want to customize and clean up your archetypes.
+It will analyze your project `pom.xml` and all of the source code files and do a pretty good job of creating a working archetype, though you will likely want to customize and clean up your archetypes.

 Let's say you have a project which is for SpringBoot.
 Sure, you can use [Spring Initializr](https://start.spring.io/) and that will give you the basics, but perhaps your organization has other standards they would like to include?
 Imagine that you could bootstrap a Spring app with the normal